Abundance Wimbledon

 3. Area Coordinator and Volunteer meet via email/in person (dependent on availability and social distancing)

-4. Area Coordinator will contact Volunteer when there is picking or delivering to be done
+5. Area Coordinator will contact all in WhatsApp Contact Group when there is picking or delivering to be done.

 Often, we receive notice of fruit ready for picking on one day and the donor requires it to be picked the next (and in a certain time frame).
 This means that we are really appreciative when our pickers and drivers can be either: